Native Sabal Minor in North Carolina

 The most widely distributed native palm in the continental United States.
 It is native to NC, SC, GA, FL, AL, MS, LA, TX, OK and AR.
 This small palm was the first palm in the United States to be botanically named and described.
 The common name is Dwarf palmetto.

 Sabal minor (Dwarf Palmetto) is native to most of the NC counties adjacent to the coast and several counties inland from the central coastal plain and south..
 It is a very cold hardy bush type palm growing beside creeks and rivers here in eastern NC .
 The most common size found in habitat here is around four to six feet with no visible trunk, however we have found specimens up to ten feet or so in height with small one to two foot trunks in Hyde, Brunswick, Beaufort, Pamlico, Carteret and Currituck Counties.

 In recent years Sabal Minor has emerged as a desirable landscape specimen.
 They are planted as singles or in groups in wet, shady areas where many other plants would not thrive.
-Minors can also be planted in full sun as long as plenty of moisture is provided early on and they make a wonderful under-story plant.
+Minors can also be planted in full sun in wet or dry soil and they make a wonderful under-story plant.

-Trunking Sabal minor over eight feet tall in Western Hyde County, NC beside the Pungo River.
+Very old trunking Sabal minor over eight feet tall in western Hyde County, NC beside the Pungo River.

 Photo by Carl Cornelius

 Sabal minor used as foundation shrub.
 This palm was rescued from in front of a building that was going to be demolished in downtown New Bern and I was asked to rescue it.
 I rescued it and planted it at my home after several years of recovery in the nursery.
 It had been struggling at the original location for possibly 40 years or more.
 Now under good care it is thriving.

 Sabal minor used as an under-story plant with Crape Myrtle.
 Nice contrasting color, drought tolerant with the ability to take sun or shade.
 The deer don't seem to bother them but they along with birds and other critters enjoy the seed.
-These were grown from seed collected in Brantley Swamp near Aurora, NC.
+Grown from local native seed.